erjavaskivuori/csb-project/README.md

 # Cyber Security Base - Project I

 This is a project for the Cyber Security Base course.
-The application contains security flaws as implementing them was part of the given instructions and therefore the application should not be used.
+The application contains security flaws as implementing them was [part of the given instructions](https://cybersecuritybase.mooc.fi/module-3.1).

 ### Before installing the application